Selling Enrollment Membership Versus Selling Individual Courses

 If your course is not sold separately, then it is automatically free to any students that enroll.

-Students can either register for your program and then purchase a course, or they can purchase a course directly from your course landing page, when you check "allow purchase from preview page" as an option on your course (shown in screenshot above).
+Students can either register for your program and then purchase a course, or they can purchase a course directly from your course landing page, when you check "allow purchase from landing page" as an option on your course (shown in screenshot above).

 Public landing checkout page for an individually sold course